Shift3/nestjs-changelog/README.md

 ## Caveats and Limitations

+### Associations

+Currently the tracking of associations is limited to tracking `@ManyToOne` changes.
+We cannot track changes to `@ManyToMany` or `@OneToMany` without a more complicated procedure.
+This may be in the works later, depending on need.

 ### Database Decisions

 This package was made with the focus of keeping a valid changelog regardless